 Bought a new car?
 Compare car insurance quotes.
 Moving?
 Compare car insurance quotes.
 Adding a teen driver to your policy?
 You guessed it, compare car insurance quotes.
 In each of these scenarios you’re calling your auto insurance provider, and chances are they’ll update your rates to reflect the changes.
 The thing is though, another insurer may now offer you a better rate.
 They may have a better claims experience (which may result in a lower rate) with your new car, new neighbourhood, or teen drivers.

 Don’t wait until you get your renewal notice to compare car insurance quotes, otherwise you could be overpaying for your coverage.

 Pay premiums all at once rather than in monthly installments

 Many insurance companies charge a little extra to cover the cost of administering monthly payments.
 If you can afford to pay the cost of your annual premiums in one lump sum, you’ll ultimately pay less for your car insurance.

 Increase your deductibles

 If you have collision, comprehensive or both coverages on your policy, you’ll want to take a look at what your deductibles are set at.
-If you switch your deductibles from a $500 deductible to a $1000 deductible you'll save somewhere in the region of five to 10 per cent.
+If you switch your deductibles from a $500 deductible to a $1,000 deductible you'll save somewhere in the region of 5% to 10%.
 Of course, increasing your deductibles means you’re increasing the amount you’ll have to pay in the event you need to make a claim, so increase your deductibles with care.

 If you drive carefully and avoid getting tickets or into accidents you’re already on the right path for lower car insurance premiums.
 Tickets and at-fault accidents will result in higher premiums, so it’s best just to avoid them all together.
 And, if you end up with a ticket or are involved in an accident, make sure you compare rates on renewal because the increase you may see with your current provider may mean they’re no longer the provider who gives you the best car insurance rate.